 Back to our mission.
 Happily, we found a street full of stalls selling all these delicious treats about an avenue away from our apartment without much effort.

 For many people, me included, they are symbols of our hometown, a reminder of our fondest memories and our childhood dreams for a better life.
 Today, a set of da bing, you tiao, and dou jiang costs about 5RMB (less than a dollar).
 It’s a Shanghai breakfast “luxury” most people can now afford.

 The choices have also expanded throughout the years with many small merchants (mostly husband and wife teams) from places like Shandong, Hunan, Zhejiang, and JiangSu pouring into the big city, setting up small stalls and thriving.

 They bring with them delicious breakfast items like jianbing (煎饼), egg pancakes (蛋饼), pan-fried mantou (煎馒头), pan-fried dumplings (煎饺) and many other different kinds of bing or pancakes (饼).
 The list can go on for a while, and, obviously, we’ve photographed all of it for you to drool over.

-Scallion Pancake–we have a couple of recipes (here’s Sarah’s simple scallion pancake recipe and our 9-layer scallion pancake recipe) for this classic standby, but we learned some new techniques in Shanghai.
+Scallion Pancakes are another favorite.
+We have a couple of recipes (here’s Sarah’s simple scallion pancake recipe and our 9-layer scallion pancake recipe) for this classic standby, but we learned some new techniques in Shanghai.

 Try it next time, but, remember, just a few drops of vinegar!
 We have our own Shanghai Wonton soup recipe for you to make your own at home!

 The couple running this stall was so into what they were doing that they paid no attention to us!
-This egg pancake has been on our recipe development list and Bill finally posted his version of a ji dan bing breakfast recipe along with some cool videos!
+This egg pancake has been on our recipe development list since our trip.
+(Update: Bill finally posted his Chinese egg pancake recipe!)

 Like we always say, with Chinese cooking, sometimes letting simple flavors shine is the best way forward.
-Make your own version at home with Bill’s Shanghai hot sauce noodles la jiang mian recipe.
+Make your own version at home with Bill’s Shanghai hot sauce noodles (la jiang mian) recipe.

 I am still researching this recipe!
 (The girls will tell you just how many botched batches of buns they’ve choked down at this point).
 It’s going to be like one of those Dim Sum Shrimp Dumpling-type recipes again—tricky, but once we get it, perfect.
 Doesn’t the sight of this make you drool?

-So the next time you find yourself in Shanghai, skip the hotel spread and look for these breakfast stalls.
-Whatever you decide to try first, eat like a local–take it back to share with your traveling party, eat in the tight-quartered stalls, or you can do what we do–eat from one stall to the next on two feet.
-All these wonderful breakfast items are at your fingertips, and all you have to do is ask–ask a local, ask a street sweeper, ask a lovely old man who is looking for someone to talk to–trust me when I say that they will be more than happy to point you in the right direction.
-Just in case you want to know, the breakfast stalls we go to are located by the intersection of 打浦路 （da pu Road) and Qu Xi Road (瞿溪路).
-Hope to see you there!
+All these wonderful breakfast items are at your fingertips, and all you have to do is ask.
+Ask a local, ask a street sweeper, ask a lovely old man who is looking for someone to talk to.
+Trust me when I say that they will be more than happy to point you in the right direction.

 张记油条 （Zhang Ji You Tiao， 武(wu)夷(yi)路(lu) #331）